A southern delight – this toasted butter pecan cake has toasted pecans and is made from scratch with cream cheese frosting.

 - Chopped pecans

-Combine the wet ingredients- In a large bowl, cream the softened butter and the sugars together.
-Add the eggs, one at a time, and then stir in the vanilla.
+- Using a large mixing bowl, cream together the softened butter and sugars at medium speed.
+Add the room temperature eggs one at a time, mixing well after each addition.
+Stir in the vanilla extract.

-Bake the cake pans- Bake in the preheated oven for 25-30 minutes.
-Check the center of the cakes with a toothpick to make sure it comes out clean.
+- Bake the cake in the preheated oven for 25-30 minutes.
+To check for doneness, insert a toothpick into the center of the cakes; it should come out clean.

 How to Make Cream Cheese Frosting